Enzo-zsh/pearl-linux-themes/README.md

 # How to install

-Copy and paste your themes in "/home/username/.themes"
+Copy and paste your themes in `/home/username/.themes`

 OR

-(in root) in /usr/share/themes
+(in root) in `/usr/share/themes`

 and enjoy ;)

+# Copyright

+All right reserved at pearl linux.